GEOG/EME 432

 Special Interest Groups

 Special interest groups are coalitions of people and organizations banded together by common beliefs on policy decisions.
-Working together, these groups have the power to inform and influence policy decisions through correspondences with legislators and their staff.
+Working together, these groups have the power to inform and influence policy decisions through correspondence with legislators and their staff.
 While we often think only of the negative side of special interest groups, they do also serve an important role in keeping policymakers informed.

 Consider This

-Our elected officials vote on legislation and have influence over issues the govern all aspects of society, including health care, education, military strategy, financial reform, agriculture, climate change, energy policy and all the other topics in between.
+Our elected officials vote on legislation and have influence over issues that govern all aspects of society, including health care, education, military strategy, financial reform, agriculture, climate change, energy policy, and all the other topics in between.
 They could not possibly be versed enough in all of these issues to enable them to make informed decisions about what policies are the most beneficial or efficient.
 It's simply too much to ask that our politicians somehow be expert in all issues.
 Instead, they rely on groups of experts to provide them with the information they need to make an informed and justified decision on policy design.

 What we need to be mindful of when it comes to special interest groups is the financial power they often have over our elected officials.
 Large groups and corporations often provide significant campaign donations and often use that power to try to influence policymakers to prioritize their interests over the interests of the general public.